Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-Our journey with Finnair's short-haul business class was a pleasant one.
-The complimentary services onboard heightened the experience, and we felt it was worthwhile to utilize our Finnair Plus points.
-However, had we paid in cash, we may not have invested as heavily in business-class tickets.
+Our journey with Finnair's short-haul business class was pleasant.
+The complimentary services onboard heightened the experience, and we felt utilising our Finnaiutilisingints was worthwhile.
+Howutilisead we paid in cash, we may not have invested as heavily in business-class tickets.
 In our future trips with Finnair, we'll be on the lookout for affordable business-class upgrades, particularly if we have substantial luggage or wish to avail of Finnair lounge access.

-While the Finnair business class experience was good, it wasn't without its flaws.
+The Finnair business class experience was good but had flaws.
 We hope for more comfortable seating in the future.
 It's worth noting that Finnair can easily increase its business class capacity on short-haul flights by adjusting the division of classes onboard.
 However, this could potentially dilute the exclusive feel of the business class for those who have invested significantly in it.
 We would also appreciate complimentary Wi-Fi service in the business class.

 Have you had the chance to experience Finnair's short-haul business class?
 Would you consider it for your future travels?
 We'd love to hear about your experiences in the comments below.